foster care agencies are suffering from much worse IT than found in private sector

 Frances Coronel is a software engineer specializing in UI development on the Customer Acquisition Team at Slack where her mission is to make your working life simpler, more pleasant and more productive.

 She has been working professionally as a developer since 2015 and has both a Bachelors and Masters in Computer Science.

-Frances is also a board member and open source lead for Techqueria, a nonprofit representing the largest community for Latinx in Tech and the host of Tech Queens, the first and only podcast that focuses on the stories and advice shared by women of color in tech.
+Frances is also the Co-Director of Techqueria, a 501c3 nonprofit that serves the largest community for Latinx in Tech in the US and the host of Tech Queens, the first podcast that focuses on the stories and advice shared by women of color in tech.

 Her passions outside of work include contributing to open-source, public speaking and mentoring other people of color in tech.